Get yourself ready for Ireland by reading the latest travel updates and our most frequently asked questions (FAQs).

 Do I Need Travel Insurance?

-We strongly recommend that you purchase comprehensive travel insurance cover before your trip to Ireland.
+While travel insurance is not a requirement for our tours, we strongly recommend that you purchase comprehensive travel insurance cover before your trip to Ireland.

 Your policy should cover all medical costs associated with travel.

-Ensure your policy also covers issues arising from:
+Ensure your policy covers issues arising from:

 - Flight cancellation